Liulu0828/hello-world/README.md

 # hello-world
 just a start

-I am learning English and Python, and I will commenced my postgraduate study in China University of Geosciences.
+I am learning English and Python